-In sum, the best scenario that the BOJ can expect from the mild outright purchase operations of long-term government bonds is that nominal interest rates once decline due to portfolio rebalancing effects, but then subsequently rise along with a rise in inflation expectations as anticipation of an economic recovery increases.
-If the economy does recover gradually and leads to a scenario where increased tax revenues would prompt fiscal reconstruction, then a situation can be avoided in which term premium substantially increases and long-term interest rates rapidly rise.
+In sum, the best scenario that the BOJ can expect from the mild outright purchase operations of long-term government bonds is that nominal interest rates initially decline, but then subsequently rise along with a rise in inflation expectations as anticipation of an economic recovery increases.
+If the economy does recover gradually and leads to a scenario where increased tax revenues prompt fiscal reconstruction, then a situation can be avoided in which the term premium substantially increases and long-term interest rates rapidly rise.
 However, even in such a case, it is most likely there would be a long time lag between implementation of the operation and the materialization of effects on prices and economic activity.
 Moreover, the effects are extremely uncertain.

-2. Risks or side-effects
+2. Risks or side effects